Herod's Palace (Herodium): Excavation

 The American explorer, Edward Robinson, mentioned the site in 1838 and some 40 years later the German Conrad Schick described and depicted the site in detail.

 However, archaeological excavation of Herodium was begun in 1962 by Virgilio Canio Corbo and Stanislao Loffreda, from the Studium Biblicum Franciscanum of Jerusalem, and it continued until 1967: they discovered the upper citadel, at the top of the hill.

-From 1972 onward, intermittent excavations were carried out by Prof. Ehud Netzer, working on behalf of the Hebrew University of Jerusalem.
+From 1972 onward, intermittent excavations were carried out by Ehud Netzer, working on behalf of the Hebrew University of Jerusalem.
 In 2007, he found and identified the long sought-after tomb of King Herod on the northern slope of the hill.
 Netzer excavated mostly the lower palace, at the base of the hill; he fell to his death at the site in 2010.

 Many archaeologists suspect that mosaic floors and frescoes were common throughout the palace, but it will take more work to reveal them because of the thousands of years that have passed since its construction.